-Now, consider a two-person situation (j, k, p, q).
+We now turn to our impartiality axiom.
+Consider a two-person situation (j, k, p, q).
 Suppose that j's strength of preference for p over q is the same as k's strength of preference for q over p.
-The kind of impartiality that we consider requires that p be socially indifferent to q in these circumstances.
+This assumption is equivalent to requiring that $\Phi_j(p) - \Phi_j(q) = \Phi_k(q) - \Phi_j(p)$ .
+Both of the differences in this equation are positive because (j, k, p, q) is a two-person situation.
+The kind of impartiality that we consider requires that p be socially indifferent